arjunrk-test/oracle-fusion-core-hr-aventra/README.md

 To simulate, configure, and document a fully-realistic, implementation-ready Core HR setup for Oracle Cloud HCM.

 This project will act as a learning reference, client prep toolkit, and portfolio showcase.

+**Note:** This Enterprise will be created mostly with the manual tasks, only the basic details will be setup in the wizard (Enterprise Structure Configurator)

+Starting this by creating an implementation project in `Manage Implementation Project` task.
+These steps are recorded in [implementation-project.md](implementation-project.md)